 account of Paul's voyage to Rome, where it is said (xxvii.
-7) that, after leaving Myrra "and sailing slowly many days" (nuépai ikavaí), they had scarcely got so far as Cnidus, an interval of months, not to say years, is indicated?
-It is impossible to suppose that, by such an expression, the writer intended to indicate a period of three years.
-That the narrative of the Acts actually represents Paul as going up to Jerusalem soon after his conversion, and certainly not merely at the end of three years, is obvious from the statement in ver.
+7) that, after leaving Myrra "and sailing slowly many days" (ἡμέραι ἰκαναί), they had scarcely got so far as Cnidus, an interval of months, not to say years, is indicated?
+It is impossible to suppose that, by such an expression, the writer intended to indicate a period of three years.1 That the narrative of the Acts actually represents Paul as going up to Jerusalem soon after his conversion, and certainly not merely at the end of three years, is obvious from the statement in ver.
 26, that when Paul arrived at Jerusalem, and was assaying to join himself to the disciples, all were afraid of him, and would not believe in his conversion.
-It is impossible to suppose that the author could have stated this, if he had desired to imply that Paul had already been a Christian, and publicly preached with so much success at Damascus, for three years.
-Indeed, the statements in ix.
+The author could certainly not have stated this, if he had desired to imply that Paul had already been a Christian, and publicly preached with so much success at Damascus, for three years.2 Indeed, the statements in ix.
 26 are irreconcilable with the declaration of the Apostle, whatever view be taken of the previous narrative of the Acts.
-If it be supposed that the author wishes to describe the visit to Jerusalem as taking place three years after his conversion, then the ignorance of that event amongst the brethren there and their distrust of Paul are utterly inconsistent and incredible ; whilst if, on the other hand, he represents the Apostle as going to Jerusalem with but little delay in Damascus, as we contend he does, then there is no escape from the conclusion that the Acts, whilst thus giving a narrative consistent with itself, certainly distinctly contradicts the deliberate assertions of the Apostle.
+If it be assumed that the author wishes to describe the visit to Jerusalem as taking place three years after his conversion, then the ignorance of that event amongst the brethren there and their distrust of Paul are utterly inconsistent and incredible; whilst if, on the other hand, he represents the Apostle as going to Jerusalem with but little delay in Damascus, as we contend he does, then there is no escape from the conclusion that the Acts, whilst thus giving a carrative consistent with itself, distinctly contradicts the deliberate assertions of the Apostle.
 It is absolutely incredible that the conversion of a well-known persecutor of the Church (viii.
 3 ff.), effected in a way which is represented as so sudden and supernatural, and accompanied by a supposed vision of the Lord, could for three years have remained unknown to the community of Jerusalem.
-So striking a triumph for Christianity must have been rapidly made known throughout the Church, and the fact that he who formerly persecuted was now zealously preaching the faith which once he destroyed must long have been declared in Jerusalem, which was in such constant communication with Damascus.
+So striking a triumph for Christianity must have been rapidly circulated throughout the Church, and the fact that he who formerly persecuted was now zealously preaching the faith which once he destroyed must long have been generally known in Jerusalem, which was in such constant communication with Damascus.

-&lt;sup>1 Baur, Paulus, i. p.
+1 Baur, Paulus, i. p.
 121 f.; Brandes, Sendschr. an d.
 Gal., p.
 77; Lekebusch, Apg., p.
 283; Meyer, Apg., p.
 230; Overbeck, zu de W. Apg., p.
 142; Zeller, Apg., p.
 203 ff.

-&lt;sup>2 Baur, Paulus, i. p.
+2 Baur, Paulus, i. p.
 122; Lekebusch, Apg., p.
 283; Meyer, Apg., p.
 230; Oertel, Paulus, p.
-58 f.; Overbeck, zu do W. Apg., p.
+58 f.; Overbeck, zu de W. Apg., p.
 142; Trip, Paulus, p.
-66 ff.; De Wette, Apg., p.
+66 ff.; de Wette, Apg., p.
 142.